How To Create A One-Page Website

 Speed optimization is essential since a one-page website loads all content at once.
 Start by compressing images without sacrificing quality using tools like Tinypng.

 Minify your CSS, JavaScript, and HTML files to remove unnecessary code.
-Make sure that movies and images load only when they enter the viewport by using lazy loading.
+Ensure that movies and images load only when they enter the viewport using lazy loading.

 Host on a fast server or use a Content Delivery Network (CDN) to reduce latency.
 Avoid bloated plugins or unnecessary third-party scripts.

-Finally, run tests with Google PageSpeed Insights or GTMetrix to identify problem areas and fix them before launching.
+Finally, run tests using Google PageSpeed Insights or GTMetrix to identify issues and resolve them before launch.
 Faster sites keep users happy.

 Step 12: Implement Basic SEO Best Practices